-If you can afford a timed water sprinkling system, well and good since it will be convenient for you and for whoever you might ask to check on your plants.
-But if you want to conserve water, there are bright ideas you can do like a simple drip watering system.
+If you can afford a timed water sprinkling system, get one.
+It will be convenient for you and for whoever you might ask to check on your plants.
+Or, if you want to conserve water, there are bright ideas you can do like a simple drip watering system.

 9. Don’t Mow Your Lawn